Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

 1. **Main Menu** - shows a "Play Hot Lunch" call-to-action.
 2. **Shop Screen** - buy/sell food cards, arrange the Hot Lunch Tray, and draft exactly one kid into the Lunch Line from the Pick Kid panel each round.
 Higher-tier foods unlock as rounds progress.
-3. **Battle Screen** - the player is paired with an opponent; the Hot Lunch Tray fires in order and the Lunch Line kids trigger their effects.
-First to hit their Star Point Target wins.
+3. **Battle Screen** - the player is paired with an opponent; kids take simultaneous 1v1 turns (front-of-line vs. front-of-line).
+Each kid eats a fresh tray of matching foods (by slot number), triggering abilities and earning Star Points.
+If one side runs out of kids first, the other side keeps resolving its remaining kids solo.
+After all kids finish, compare Star Points to decide the round.
 4. **Results** - show win/loss/draw, then return to the Shop for the next round.
 5. **Game End** - player starts with 5 lives.
 Wins grant a trophy; losses cost a life.
 Reach 10 trophies to win; lose 5 lives to lose the game.